nikcleju/IT20162017/Lectures/03_SourceCoding.md

 * For an instantaneous code which satisfies Kraft with equality, all the graph branches terminate with codewords (there are no unused branches)
+    * This is most economical: codewords are as short as they can be

 ### Kraft inequality for uniquely decodable codes